huggingface/blog/education.md

 ## 🤗 **EDU for Trainees**

 <aside>
-🗣️ We want to allow software engineers to turn into machine learning engineers quickly with MOOCs, online learning, and more innovative techniques.
+🗣️ We want to allow software engineers to turn into machine learning engineers quickly with online learning, hands-on workshops, and other innovative techniques.

 </aside>